 Utah trooper hit by skidding car

-Sergeant Cade Brenchley was attending an accident when an out-of-control car sent him flying.
+Sgt Cade Brenchley was attending an accident when and out of control car sent him flying.

 -